cosmos/cosmos-sdk/x/staking/README.md

 * get a unique `unbondingId` and map it to the `UnbondingDelegationEntry` in `UnbondingDelegationByUnbondingId`
 * call the `AfterUnbondingInitiated(unbondingId)` hook
 * add the unbonding delegation to `UnbondingDelegationQueue` with the completion time set to `UnbondingTime`
+* if delegator is a liquid staking provider, decrement the `TotalLiquidStakedTokens` and the validator's `LiquidShares`.

 #### Cancel an `UnbondingDelegation` Entry